chinmay-sh/StockAnalysisAI/README.md

 Technologies Used
   - Data Acquisition:
-    - NewsCatcher API (https://newscatcherapi.com/): Scrapes relevant news articles for the chosen stock/crypto.
+    - Alphavantage API: Scrapes relevant news articles with sentiment analysis for the chosen stock/crypto.
-    - Real-time market data source (Alpha Vantage)
+    - Yahoo Finance for market data.
   - Analysis:
     - Gemini: Performs analysis on the combined data (market data + news articles)
   - Visualization:
-    - Streamlit: Creates a simple web application to display the analysis and price predictions
+    - Gradio: Creates a simple web application to display the analysis and price predictions